Nonlinear photoconductivities and quantum geometry of chiral multifold fermions: model Hamiltonians and power counting analysis

 \end{widetext} where $\tau, \mu, \sigma$ are Pauli matrices and lattice constant $a$ has taken to be $1$.
 The parameters are obtained from fitting to the first-principle calculations.
 For RhSi, the fitted parameters are $v_1=0.55, v_2=0.16, v_p=-0.76, v_r=-0.03, v'_r=0.01, v_s=-0.04$ (eV) \cite{Chang2017}.
 The tight-binding model preserves the screw and threefold rotation symmetry of the space group 198.
 It was constructed with symmetry-allowed nearest neighbor hoppings \cite{Chang2017}.

 When the spin-orbit coupling is turned off, i.e. $v_r, v'_r, v_s=0$ , there are two degenerate spin-1 excitation at $\Gamma$ point in the Brillouin zone.
-The energy band diagram for the quadratic Hamiltoinan without spin-orbit coupling is shown in Fig. \ref{fig:198disp}(a).
+The energy band diagram for the quadratic Hamiltonian without spin-orbit coupling is shown in Fig. \ref{fig:198disp}(a).
 The bands show spin-1 excitation and are doubly degenerate, dubbed as double TPF.
-The node locates at energy $W_{DTPF}=-0.07$eV.
+The node locates at energy $W_{DTPF}=-0.07$ eV.
 The low energy dispersion is similar to that of $H_t$, although with different symmetry properties from $H_{t}$.
 Therefore, the two models have different nonvanishing components of the optical conductivities even though the pseudospin degrees of freedom are the same.

 When SOC is turned on, the six-fold degenerate point splits up into two sets \cite{Tang2017}, as denoted by dashed lines in the band diagram in Fig. \ref{fig:198disp} (b).
 One is the fourfold degenerate point which is a pseudospin -$3/2$ excitation and named as RSW fermion.
 The other is the twofold crossing point which is a spin-$1/2$ excitation.
-The energy of each node is $W_{RSW}=-0.04$eV for RSW and $W_K=-0.131$eV for Kramer Weyl.
+The energy of each node is $W_{RSW}=-0.04$ eV for RSW and $W_K=-0.131$ eV for Kramer Weyl.
+The energy levels for the three nodes studied in this model are listed in table \ref{tab:energy}.
 Because the degenerate point is at $\Gamma$ point, which is one of the time-reversal invariant momentum, the two-fold degenerate point is called a Kramer Weyl \cite{Chang2018topological}.
 The effective Hamiltonian for the Kramer Weyl is

 where $\mathcal{\sigma}$ is the Pauli matrix for electron spin, not pseudospin degrees of freedom.
 As a result, the real spin of a Kramer Weyl align along the principal axis $k_x,k_y,k_z$ \cite{Chang2018topological}.